MicrosoftDocs/Console-Docs/docs/createpseudoconsole.md

 The dimensions of the window/buffer in count of characters that will be used on initial creation of the pseudoconsole.
 This can be adjusted later with [ResizePseudoConsole](resizepseudoconsole.md).

 *hInput* \[in\]
 An open handle to a stream of data that represents user input to the device.
+This is currently restricted to [synchronous](https://docs.microsoft.com/en-us/windows/desktop/Sync/synchronization-and-overlapped-input-and-output) I/O.

 *hOutput* \[in\]
 An open handle to a stream of data that represents application output from the device.
+This is currently restricted to [synchronous](https://docs.microsoft.com/en-us/windows/desktop/Sync/synchronization-and-overlapped-input-and-output) I/O.

 *dwFlags* \[in\]
 The value can be one of the following: